How to Write a Consulting Contract: 6 Best Practices

 4. Identify Expenses and Outline Payment Terms

-Identifying expenses ahead of time will help save you and your client from surprises down the road.
-If you foresee having additional expenses, be sure to discuss these upfront and include them in the consulting contract.
+Identifying expenses ahead of time will help prevent surprises down the road.
+If you foresee additional expenses, be sure to discuss these upfront and include them in the consulting contract.

 In addition to expenses, include payment terms such as invoicing, billing, and time-keeping policies.
-Clearly spelling out the timeframe for payment and when you are allowed to invoice will help ensure you are paid on time.
+Clearly spelling out the time frame for invoice submission and payment will help ensure you are paid on time.

 Beware of any discounts or allowances you see in a consulting contract.
 Sometimes, clients may try and reduce the basic price of services by taking a percentage off the bill for paying you early.
 In these cases, it’s in your best interest to try and remove the clause.